 And it finally failed below that (not surprisingly in the wake of the last early August Trump tariffs move), yet has only churned modestly below it.
-And the current relief rally has it back up somewhat above that .6825 area.
+And the current relief rally had it back up somewhat above that .6825 area, especially on the slight thaw in US-China discussions.
 That is important with the next interim supports at .6500 and .6250 this side of the .6000 area October 2008 16-year trading low.